Borgia Apartment

 The Borgia Apartment consists of six monumental spaces, renovated and decorated at Pope Alexander VI’s behest, which now house part of the Vatican Museums’ Collection of Modern and Contemporary Art inaugurated by Paul VI (1973): the Room of the Sibyls and the Room of the Creed are in the Borgia Tower, whereas those of the Liberal Arts, the Saints and the Mysteries are all aligned in the wing built by Nicholas V (1447-1455) and defined as “secret rooms” in the Diary of Johannes Burckhardt, Pope Alexander’s master of ceremonies; finally, the Room of the Pontiffs is in the oldest wing, built by Nicholas III (1277-1280).
 The papal residence occupied all of the first floor of the Apostolic Palace, still including two small rooms accessible from the Room of Liberal Arts, probably used as a cubiculum (bedroom) and a stufetta (bathroom), as well as the present-day Rooms of Vestments, "Galleriola" (audience Room), Room of the "Falda" and the cubiculum of Nicholas V, which are not accessible to the public.

 Following the death of Alexander VI the apartment was abandoned by Julius II (1503-1513), who did not wish to be surrounded by the memory of his despised predecessor; he decided to move to the corresponding rooms on the floor above, now known as the Raphael Rooms, whose decoration marked Sanzio’s unstoppable rise.
-Although the popes continued to change residence, the Borgia Apartment housed some of the “nephew Cardinals”, such as the renowned St. Charles Borromeo, nephew of Pius VI, followed by the Pinacoteca of Pius VII (1816) and Cardinal Mai’s library.
+Although the popes continued to change residence, the Borgia Apartment housed some of the “nephew Cardinals”, such as the renowned St. Charles Borromeo, nephew of Pius IV, followed by the Pinacoteca of Pius VII (1816) and Cardinal Mai’s library.
 Only at the end of the 1800s did Leo XIII decide to open it to the public following radical restoration.

 The pictorial decoration of the “secret rooms” – those reserved for private use by the Pontiff – was entrusted to the Umbrian painter Bernardino di Betto, better known as Pinturicchio or Pintoricchio (“little pintor", alluding to his diminutive stature), a name he repeatedly and frequently used to sign documents.
 Following his debut in the Vatican, within Perugino’s workshop at work in the Sistine Chapel (1481 to 1483), the artist soon managed to distinguish himself on account of his originality, attaining autonomous affirmation and widespread support for the duration of five pontificates: Sixtus IV, Innocent VIII (who commissioned the decoration of the Palazzetto del Belvedere, of which there remain a few City Views and lunettes containing cupids in the Gallery of Statues in the Pio Clementino Museum), Alexander VI, Pius III and Julius II.
 Trained as a skilled miniaturist, Pinturicchio later matured remarkable artistic qualities both in panel and fresco painting, to the extent that he was authoritatively recognised as one of the leading exponents of the Umbrian school towards the end of the fifteenth century.